Philadelphia continues to build on a legacy of intellectual innovation. Meet the technology thought leaders shaping our city—and the world.

 Rafael Ilishayev and Yakir Gola PHOTO COURTESY OF GOPUFF

 Upon both enrolling in a Business 101 course at Drexel University, Rafael Ilishayev and Yakir Gola instantly connected socially and, more importantly, professionally.
-Ilishayev possessed a background in the restaurant and banquet industry, providing him with a keen business acumen that propelled his vision to launch GoPuff (gopuff.com) alongside his classmate, Gola, in 2013.
+Ilishayev possessed a background in the restaurant and banquet industry, providing him with a keen business acumen that propelled his vision to launch Gopuff (gopuff.com) alongside his classmate, Gola, in 2013.
 Their business model essentially acts as a convenience store with wheels—customers can order myriad items, from baby food to wine spritzers, through a digital delivery platform.
-Neither of the two could have predicted that this passion project would evolve into a nationwide company valued at $3.9 billion in 2020.
+Neither of the two could have predicted that this passion project would evolve into a nationwide company presently valued at $8.9 billion.
 Their first quarter in 2021 saw more investments than any previous year, especially considering the $1.15 billion investment from SoftBank’s $100 billion Vision Fund in March.
 Moreover, there have been a variety of recent developments in the company, ranging from a full-scale aesthetic rebranding to a partnership with the 76ers to provide customers with stadium menu favorites.

 Photography by: Courtesy of CareAlign; Nerd Street Gamers; Fanatics; By Rachel Wisniewski; Tiffanie Stanard; GoPuff